• Skip to Main Navigation

 Financial Assistance is Available

 A limited number of fellowships are available for this trip.
 Fellowships of varying amounts are available through the African Studies program.
-The fellowship application is now open!
-The application deadline is February 26th, 2023.

 The U.S. Department of State’s Benjamin A. Gilman International Scholarship Program